-An extra clip is provided - another person can insert it in the stop switch and start the motor in an emergency.
+An extra clip is provided - remove it from the cord and place it in a safe place on the boat.
+Another person can insert the extra clip in the stop switch and start the motor in an emergency.

 Avoid knocking or pulling the clip off the stop switch during normal boating.
 The resulting unexpected loss of forward motion can throw occupants forward, causing injury.